blampe/rreading-glasses/README.md

     class M dotted;
 ```

-As of August 2025 there are ~6100 users of the shared instance.
-Here's what some
+As of August 2025 there are ~6100 daily users of the shared instance.
+Here's
-of them have said so far:
+what some of them have said so far:

 > Man this is wayyyyyy better than the inhouse metadata, thank you!!